Where does your state rank?

 Best digestion in the Union

-Washington, D.C. and Rhode Island’s guts are doing a little better than the rest of America, with 42.2% of D.C. and 43.4% of Rhode Island having digestion troubles.
+Rhode Island and Delaware’s guts are doing a little better than the rest of America, with 43.4% of Rhode Island and 45.07% of Delaware having digestion troubles.

 Did you know your gut is sometimes called your second brain?
 A healthy gut isn’t just about staying regular or preventing bloating; it plays an incredibly important role in immunity, skin health, mood and a lot more!
 That’s why probiotics—the healthy bacteria in fermented foods like yogurt, kimchi or kombucha—don’t just maintain a healthy gut environment, but also your overall health!